better-reports/graphql-sharp/README.md

-# graphl-sharp
+# GraphQL-sharp
-A graphql client for .NET
+A GraphQL client for .NET